 2. Slowness.
 The process of meandering naturally lengthens the stream and slows the flow rate of the river, affording safe environments, often rich in wildlife.
 Similarly, the meander should aim to cultivate an environment [space and time] ideal for collaboration and discussion through a slowness afforded by active intervention.

-During a Meander, walkers are tasked with documenting their experiences in various ways; making recordings, photographs, drawings or detailed notes during the meander, and to submit these to the ~Delta object which forms a record of the event.
-The parameters of the final accumulated mass, the delta should be pre-defined and agreed.
-This might be as simple as a blog post, photographs and writing, but more ideal is the physical the archiving of the materials.
-The final form of the resultant ~Delta object is defined by the dimensions of the material collected or generated, and the decisions of those tasked with its curation, and the editing.
+During a Meander, participants are tasked with documenting their experiences in various ways; making recordings, photographs, drawings or detailed notes during the meander.
+These artefacts undergo a selection process and become the ~Delta object which forms a record of the event.
+The parameters of the final accumulated mass, the delta, should be pre-defined and agreed.
+This might be as simple as a blog post, photographs and writing, but more ideal is the physical archiving of the materials.
+The resultant ~Delta object is defined by the essential qualities of the material collected or generated, and the decisions of those tasked with its curation, and editing.

 From ‘The Pressure of Ideas/Notes on Para-Lab’